In this article:

-Seeing this information across all your accounts will help you understand which debt to tackle first.
-It will also help you see your progress over time, which can help you stay motivated through what might be a long journey.
+Seeing this information in one place for all your accounts will help you understand which debt to tackle first.
+It will also help you see your progress over time, which can help you stay enthusiastic on what might be a long journey.

 If you have multiple cards, make sure to pay close attention to the due dates so you avoid missing any payments.
-Late payments are the most important aspect of your credit scores, and even one late or missed payment can cause your score to drop.
+Payment history is an important factor in your credit scores, and even one late or missed payment can cause them to drop.

-To get a clear view of all your debt, consider getting a free copy of your credit report and credit scores from Experian to see your up-to-date account information as creditors report it.
-You'll also be able to see if your credit report changes over time and you can use Experian's tools to track your progress.
+To get a clear view of all your debt, regularly monitor your credit report and credit scores to see your up-to-date account information as creditors report it.
+You'll also be able to see if your credit scores change over time and track your debt paydown progress.

-Once you've paid off your credit card debt, consider crafting a strategy to help you manage your spending going forward.
-You'll want to avoid overspending and not to rely on your credit cards for non-essential purchases.
-Always make sure you can pay off whatever you spend on your cards every month to avoid paying interest charges.
+- Avoid relying on your credit cards for nonessential purchases.
+Make sure you can pay off whatever you spend on your cards every month to avoid paying interest charges.

 - Prioritize building an emergency fund, which is an account with cash you've saved to cover unexpected expenses—so you don't have to rely on credit cards.
 Experts recommend you have at least three to six months' worth of expenses set aside to cover unforeseen financial needs, but even one month's savings is a good start.